 Running into “no hurry Murray” on our return to the camp he asked us if we enjoyed our walk and then proceeded to let us know about an unofficial pathway through the farm at the other end of the bay.

-So with our legs still full of energy after the earlier walk (refer previous blog) we headed off back down the bay in search of this second unofficial track.
+So with our legs still full of energy after the earlier walk (refer the previous blog) we headed off back down the bay in search of this second unofficial track.
 It’s actually quite hard to find the start of the track with Murray saying lookout for the water trough, easier said than done when it’s hidden behind grass that’s grown all over it.

-As is usual with our walks the path starts off with a nice clear formed track through the pine trees as it rose along the cliff edge heading out towards the point.
+As is usual with our walks, the path starts off with a nice clear formed track through the pine trees as it rose along the cliff edge heading out towards the point.
 With the pine needles underfoot it was like walking on a cushion it was so soft underfoot although it did have me worried a couple of times that they might give way and I could see myself slipping down the cliff.

-Of course as we have discovered what starts out as a well formed track quickly deteriorates to something more suited to the goats and sheep that are living wild in this area as we pushed through these gorse bushes we began to wonder if somehow we had strayed from the path.
+Of course, as we have discovered what starts out as a well-formed track quickly deteriorates to something more suited to the goats and sheep that are living wild in this area as we pushed through these gorse bushes we began to wonder if somehow we had strayed from the path.

-Strangely enough it’s all become part of the fun starting out on these well formed tracks only to have them turn into these narrow tracks that have you holding onto trees or plants to stop yourself slipping down the banks in some of the steeper areas.
+Strangely enough, it’s all become part of the fun starting out on these well-formed tracks only to have them turn into these narrow tracks that have you holding onto trees or plants to stop yourself slipping down the banks in some of the steeper areas.

 What we hadn’t realised either from the motorhome or as we walked along the track was just how strong the wind was that day as the headland and hills behind the camp had sheltered us from it.
 As we emerged from the track directly into the path of the wind it was blowing at what appeared to be almost gale force as you can see if you watch the video above.